 As a precaution it is important to pump the brake system, this is done by pressing the pedal fully and progressively several times.
+It is advisable to pump the brakes 15 to 20 times to make sure the pad is seated properly.
 In this way, the brake piston closes the pad to the disc and leaves it in its correct place so that it works in perfect condition.

 To test the new brake pads it is recommended to roll the first 96 miles (100 kilometers) braking gently and not abruptly.
 Any abrupt braking will shorten the life of the brake pads.